Billy the Kid: Outlaw

 Bonney and three other survivors of the Battle of Lincoln were near the Mescalero Indian Agency when the agency bookkeeper, Morris Bernstein, was murdered on August 5, 1878.
 All four were indicted for the murder, despite conflicting evidence that Bernstein had been killed by Constable Atanacio Martinez.
 All of the indictments except Bonney's were later quashed.

 On October 5, 1878, U.S. Marshal John Sherman informed newly appointed Territorial Governor and former Union Army general Lew Wallace that he held warrants for several men, including "William H. Antrim, alias Kid, alias Bonny[sic]" but was unable to execute them "owing to the disturbed condition of affairs in that county, resulting from the acts of a desperate class of men".
 Wallace issued an amnesty proclamation on November 13, 1878, which pardoned anyone involved in the Lincoln County War since Tunstall's murder.
 It specifically excluded persons who had been convicted of or indicted for a crime, and therefore excluded Bonney.

 On February 18, 1879, Bonney and friend Tom O'Folliard were in Lincoln and watched as attorney Huston Chapman was shot and his corpse set on fire.
 According to eyewitnesses, the pair were innocent bystanders forced at gunpoint by Jesse Evans to witness the murder.
 Bonney wrote to Governor Wallace on March 13, 1879, with an offer to provide information on the Chapman murder in exchange for amnesty.
 On March 15, Governor Wallace replied, agreeing to a secret meeting to discuss the situation.
 He met with Wallace in Lincoln on March 17, 1879.
-During the meeting and in subsequent correspondence, Wallace promised Bonney protection from his enemies and clemency if he would offer his testimony to a grand jury.
-(Note: For years Wallace denied that he had agreed to the bargain with Bonney; however, in a newspaper article published in 1902, Wallace changed his story and said he had promised him a pardon in exchange for the testimony.)
+During the meeting and in subsequent correspondence, Wallace promised Bonney protection from his enemies and clemency if he would testify before a grand jury.
+(Note: For years, Wallace denied that he had agreed to the bargain with Bonney; however, in a newspaper article published in 1902, Wallace changed his story and said he had promised him a pardon in exchange for the testimony.)

-On March 20, Wallace wrote to Bonney, "to remove all suspicion of understanding, I think it better to put the arresting party in charge of Sheriff Kimbrell [sic] who shall be instructed to see that no violence is used."
+On March 20, Wallace wrote to Bonney, "to remove all suspicion of understanding, I think it better to put the arresting party in charge of Sheriff Kimbrell [sic], who shall be instructed to see that no violence is used."
 (Note: Letter from Governor Wallace to W.H.
 Bonney, March 20, 1879.)
 Bonney responded on the same day, agreeing to testify and confirming Wallace's proposal for his arrest and detention in a local jail to assure his safety.
 On March 21, he let himself be captured by a posse led by Sheriff George Kimball of Lincoln County.
 As agreed, Bonney provided a statement about Chapman's murder and testified in court.
 But after his testimony, the local district attorney refused to set him free.
 Still in custody several weeks later, Bonney began to suspect Wallace had used subterfuge and would never grant him amnesty.
 He escaped from the Lincoln County jail on June 17, 1879.